realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     > [<img src="assets/bjarne2.png" width="300">](https://en.wikiquote.org/wiki/Bjarne_Stroustrup)
     >
     > Bjarne Stroustrup, the creator of C++, said that C++ _**was never meant to be the OOP**_ that Alan-Kay was referring to.
-    >> Originator of several poorly understood ideas which still haunt and confuse people to this day, but were appropriate for his use-case at the time, and still is for many lower-level of performance-intensive applications.
+    >> Originator of several poorly applied ideas which still haunt and confuse people to this day, but were appropriate for his use-case at the time, and still is for many lower-level of performance-intensive applications.
     >> - My main beef is that the "OOP" that was popularized by C++ and Java is not the "OOP" that Alan-Kay was referring to and many ideas are not compatible.

   - Usually misnamed "Object Oriented Programming (OOP)," as "Objects" are _not_ the main focus of the paradigm, "Classes" are!